Helidude/SEFactionClean/README.md

 # SEFactionClean
-This program clears the Sandbox.sbc for removed player references in factions.
+This program clears the Sandbox.sbc for purged player references.
 It's looking for player referenses in "AllPlayersData/dictionary".
 Players should be removed first by Torch Essentials.
 Example: !identity purge 14 (removes players not logged in for 14 days)